waagsociety/amsterdam-sounds-kit/README.md

 * *SLM_MODE*
 Defines if and how the device outputs to the serial port, allowed values:
  * *SLM_MODE_NORMAL*
- The SLM part of the code does not ouput at all.
+ The SLM part of the code does not output at all.
 Use when deploying the device to stand-alone situation.
  * *SLM_MODE_STREAM_AUDIO*
  The SLM streams the raw audio data from the microphone to serial port converting the 18 bit samples to 32 bit.
-This allows for capturing the audio to disk or listening to it to make sure it is OK.
+This allows for capturing the audio to disk or listening to it to make sure it is OK (see [Tools](#tools)).
- <pre><code>
- # capture audio to disk (unix/linux)
- cat /dev/cu.usbmodem14111 > audio.raw
- # listen to audio (install mplayer command line utility)
-cat /dev/cu.usbmodem14111 | mplayer -rawaudio rate=48000:channels=1:samplesize=4 -demuxer rawaudio -cache 1024 -
- </pre></code>
  * *SLM_MODE_STREAM_FFT*
  The SLM outputs the raw ouput of the FFT to the serial port.
 Can be used in combination with the [*SpectrumPlotter*](./Arduino/AmsterdamSoundsKit/Tools/SpectrumPlotter/SpectrumPlotter.pde) Processing tool.
 Note, conversion from fixed point numbers to float is done in Processing.
  * *SLM_MODE_OUTPUT*